treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

     print(f"Key {key} has value {value}")
 ```

-We're just not doing an unnecessary extra assignment.
+We're just not doing an unnecessary extra assignment in the first case.

-So multiple assignment is great for unpacking dictionary items into key-value pairs.
+So multiple assignment is great for unpacking dictionary items into key-value pairs, but it's helpful in many other places too.

-It's also great when paired with the built-in `enumerate` function:
+It's great when paired with the built-in `enumerate` function:

 ```python
 for i, line in enumerate(my_file):